mleykamp/BoardGames/PITCHME.md

 @color[red](Quick Terms)<BR>
 @color[blue](Timestrip)
 @ol[list-bullets-black](false)
+- Bottom of card
-- Bottom of card, shows what phase it may be played in.
+- shows what phase it may be played in.
-- You're expected to interrupt within a reasonable time.
+- You're expected to interrupt within a reasonably short time.
 @olend

 @snapend